 Airborne precautions and subsequent post AGP fallow times are required for all patients undergoing an AGP on the respiratory pathway.
 A risk assessment should be undertaken prior to performing an AGP on patients on the non-respiratory pathway and take account of any presenting respiratory symptoms.
-COVID-19 Rapid Diagnostic Testing (including POCT) or LFD testing may also be used to support the risk assessment.
+A PCR test, COVID-19 Rapid Diagnostic Test (including POCT) or LFD test may also be used to support the risk assessment.
 Where there is no evidence of a respiratory virus, the AGP may be performed using droplet precautions negating the need for post AGP fallow times.